The Short Gary Indiana Ghetto Story

 Unfortunately, by the time African-Americans began to take control of the city, by electing their first mayor, many businesses and white families began to leave for suburban Lake County communities, which began during the 1960s.

-The exit out of Gary was during the time that thousands of jobs were being lost in the local steel factories helped transformed the city into the Gary Indiana ghetto as a tax base vanished and left the city unable to run as a typical city.
+The exit out of Gary was during the time that thousands of jobs were being lost in the local steel factories, helping transform the city into the Gary Indiana ghetto as the tax base vanished, leaving the city unable to run financially.

-With the closing of factories an American city went from being one of the country’s richest cities to the one of the country’s poorest cities as the survival of the small Chicagoland city was based on the success of the steel factories.
+With the closing of factories, an American city went from being one of the country’s richest cities to the one of the country’s poorest cities.
+Due to the fact that the survival of the small Chicagoland city was based on the success of the steel factories.

-Since the closures the city has had its share of poverty as the entire city is primarily dilapidated and rundown with exceptions to a few areas, along with a large exodus of the population.
-Basically the city of Gary is a shell of itself since the success of the US Steel Factory and the days when Michael Jackson called the city home.
+Since the closures, the city has had its share of poverty, with most of the city being dilapidated, an influx of Gary Indiana gangs, and high crime rates.
+Following white flight, the city has now been experiencing black flight, a large exodus of the population into places like Merrillville and Indianapolis.
+Today, the city of Gary is a complete shell of itself, since the days of success with the US Steel Factory and the days when Michael Jackson called the city home.

 Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.